robnolen/aws-security-workshops/threat-detection/docs/02-attack-simulation.md

 ![Module 2 Diagram](../images/02-diagram-module2-3.png)

-After the presentation, you can proceed to the next module: **[Module 3 - Investigate and Remediate](../docs/02-attack-simulation.md)**.
+After the presentation, you can proceed to the next module: **[Module 3 - Detection and Remediation](../docs/02-attack-simulation.md)**.